AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Fri Mar 21 2025
+Last update on Sat Mar 22 2025

-**286 day before 2026 ⏱** days before new years
+**285 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with passion
+🤖 This README.md is updated with fun